ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/governance.md

 ### Voting: Revealing

 The reveal period begins on the same block that the commit period ends.
 A vote needs to be committed _and_ revealed in order to count.
 The `revealVote` [method](https://docs.kosu.io/kosu-system-contracts/Voting.html#revealvote) is used to reveal a vote and accepts `_pollId`, `_voteOption`, and `_voteSalt` as parameters.
-If the vote Option (0 or 1) and vote Salt (randomly generated string of numbers) submitted with `revealVote` produce the same Hash encoded vote that was previously committed by the voter during the commit period, the vote is considered valid.
+If the vote Option (0 or 1) and vote Salt (randomly generated string of numbers) submitted with `revealVote` produce the same Hash that was previously committed by the voter during the commit period, the vote is considered valid.
 Once the reveal period is over and the poll is finalized, the `totalRevealedTokens` and `totalWinningTokens` [methods](https://docs.kosu.io/kosu-system-contracts/Voting.html#totalrevealedtokens) can be called (both have `_pollId` as the only parameter) to see the total number of votes revealed and the number of votes revealed on the winning side.